ceramic-sf/quick-boi-source/bolq.md

 Don't believe theories that appear to be true.
 Use them, but look for better theories.
 ```

-Justifictication is the idea that theories should be believed once they are supported by good evidence (justified).
-It is incorrect because [theories will always contain some error](#fallabalism).
+Justification is the idea that theories should be believed once they are supported by good evidence (justified).
+It is incorrect because [theories will always contain some error](#fallibilism).
 It is better to believe that theories may be "the best we have so far", but they may be replaced by better theories later.

-*Justificationism is refuted by fallabalism.*
+*Justificationism is refuted by fallibilism.*

 ### Truth